RobbertChampagne/python-testing-framework/README.md

 This is useful for debugging purposes, as you can see what is happening in the browser in real-time.<br>
 If you omit this option, the browser will run in headless mode by default, which means the browser window will not be visible.

-- **--tracing on**<br>
-This option enables tracing, which records a trace of your test execution.<br>
-Tracing can help you understand what happened during the test run by providing detailed information about the actions performed, network requests, and more.<br>
-This is particularly useful for debugging and analyzing test failures.

 ```Python
 [pytest]